-- · Progressively reviewing and improving forms, systems and procedures from a customer's perspective.
-Conducting regular customer service Employee training progra - Conducting regular customer service improvements into all Business Plans.
-Incorporating customer service improvements into all Business Plans.
-Making the development of positive customer service attitudes part of the - change are development of pointer's strained waves animate parton and animal performance review program for all Employees.
-Including a selection orderion of a positive attitude towards customer service in future Employees' recruitment.
+- Progressively reviewing and improving forms, systems and procedures from - a customer's perspective.

+Conducting regular customer service Employee training program - Conducting regular customer service improvements into all Business Plans.
+Making the development of positive customer service attitudes part of the - annual performance review program for all Employees.

+Including a selection criterion of a positive attitude towards customer service in future Employees' recruitment.

 Through our Employee of the Month Award, formally rewarding Employees - who continually give excellent customer service.

-Conducting regular market research to ensure we are meeting the needs of - our custor - or constructly improving access to our services by people with disabilities and people from culturally and linguistically diverse backgrounds.
-Making information available in alternative formats for people with specific - Improving access to Council information by utilising a wide range of information media including regular newsletters to residents, Welcome Pack for new residents, and electronic access to the Town's webpage via the - Ensuring all complaints are dealt with in accordance with the Council's comprehensive Complaints Management Procedures.
+Conducting regular market research to ensure we are meeting the needs of - Progressively improving access to our services by people with disabilities and people from culturally and linguistically diverse backgrounds.
+Making information available in alternative formats for people with specific - Improving access to Council information by utilising a wide range of information media including regular novoletters to residents.
+Welcome Pack for new residents, and electronic access to the Town's webpage via the - Ensuring all complaints are dealt with in accordance with the Council's comprehensive Complaints Management Procedures.